-Palo Duro Canyon, Route 66, and a Panhandle overnight that actually earns the drive
+Palo Duro Canyon, Route 66, Cadillac Ranch, and a practical Panhandle overnight

 Palo Duro

-The canyon is the signature hook and the best reason to stay overnight.
+The canyon is the outdoor reason to stay in Amarillo instead of pushing through.

 Route 66